queue-miscreant/neovimpv/README.md

 | `"paste"`     | The dynamic content is inserted in place of the playlist file.
 All items in the playlist are queued and displayed in the buffer.
 | `"paste_one"` | The plugin behaves in `"paste"` mode when the initial playlist has only one item.
 Otherwise, it behaves in `"paste"` mode.
 | `"new_one"`   | A single-item playlist will paste the dynamic content in a new split.
 All content is queued and the player is moved to the new buffer.

+### `g:mpv_playlist_key`

+A special key (stored in a string) which changes the functionality of the omnikey.
+When waiting for a keypress to send to mpv, if this key is pressed, the key will NOT be sent, and instead scrolls the current mpv item to the one at the row of the cursor.

+The default value is backslash (i.e., `"\\"`).

 Highlights